abdull-ah-med/abdull-ah-med/README.md

 ---

 ### what you’ll find here

-- side projects that started strong and faded
+- projects that started with ambition and ended with `// TODO`
-- experimental stuff with React, JS, and idk
+- experiments with react, tailwind, and whatever else seemed interesting that week
-- things i built just to learn something
+- a mix of personal work and stuff built just to learn something

 ### currently
 software engineering intern @ [DirectFN](https://www.directfn.com)
-working with React on projects that quietly power parts of finance in Pakistan & the Gulf i’ve been lucky to peek into some surprisingly sensitive codebases — full apps, internal tools, and databases most folks won’t see.
+mostly building with react.
+sometimes looking at codebases that run financial systems across pakistan and parts of the gulf.

 ### website
 [here](https://abdull-ah-med.xyz/) — portfolio, contact, and other internet things